kwinata/performance-engineering-6172/project1/README.md

 };
 ```

 What if we can have a different version that operates on the bitarray_t rather than the bit?
-Specifically, we can use this for `bitarray_rotate_left_c`.
+Specifically, we can apply this for the copy strategy.

+After implementing.
+We found out that the improvement that we get is about 2x improvement.
+Allowing us to increase to tier 40 rather than 38.